sachin241/ava/README.md

  30 → General information
 ```

-### Principle
+The principle is:

 > **Silence is also a decision.**

 ---

-# 16. Response Manager
+# Response Manager

-Only one system component should control speech.
+Only one component should control the outgoing speech channel.

-Every other module submits a response request.
+All engines submit response requests to the Response Manager.

 ```text
 EVENT / QUERY